Social Democratic Party (UK, 1990–present): Elections contested in 2024

-The party contested the 2024 London mayoral election with candidate Amy Gallagher, an NHS nurse who took legal action against the Tavistock and Portman NHS Foundation Trust.
-Policies the party campaigned on included opposition to "woke ideology" by pledging to "defund woke projects" in order to increase spending on policing and transport, abolishing ULEZ, and tackling violent crime.
-Gallagher won 34,449 votes, coming seventh with a 1.4% share of the total.

-The SDP won a third seat on Leeds City Council, with Rob Chesterfield gaining 1,882 votes in Middleton Park ward and defeating sitting Labour councillor Sharon Burke.

-SDP candidate David Bettney gained 20,835 votes in the South Yorkshire mayoral election, coming last with 7.6% of the total.
-A former soldier who served in Bosnia, Iraq and Afghanistan, Bettney campaigned on tackling homelessness, boosting manufacturing in the region, reopening Doncaster airport and working with disadvantaged teenagers to reduce crime.
+At the concurrent local elections, the SDP won the third seat in Middleton Park, giving the party all three seats in the ward.
+In the South Yorkshire mayoral election, its candidate David Bettney polled 20,835 votes (7.6%).
+A former soldier who served in Bosnia, Iraq and Afghanistan, Bettney campaigned on tackling homelessness, boosting local manufacturing, reopening Doncaster airport and working with disadvantaged teenagers to reduce crime.

-The SDP stood in 122 constituencies in the 2024 general election including the journalist Rod Liddle.
+The SDP stood in 122 constituencies in the 2024 UK general election.
 The party campaigned on a manifesto titled 'Homecoming' which pledged to put "family, neighbourhood and nation" front and centre.
 According to BBC News, "major themes of the launch and the manifesto included reindustrialisation and renationalisation."
-As part of the electoral pact with Reform UK (announced in 2022), the two parties stood aside for each other in six constituencies and over a dozen candidates stood under a joint Reform-SDP banner.
-The SDP candidates received a total of 33,811 votes.
-Two candidates, Daniel Whetstone in Leeds South and Dave Bettney in Doncaster North, retained their deposits.
-Bettney was the best performing candidate, coming in third place and receiving 6.9% of the vote share.
+The SDP had entered into an electoral pact with Reform UK; the two parties stood aside for each other in six constituencies and over a dozen candidates stood under a joint Reform-SDP banner.

+The SDP ultimately received a total of 33,811 votes.
+Its two best performing candidates were Daniel Whetstone in Leeds South and David Bettney in Doncaster North, both retaining their election deposits with 5.9% and 6.9% of the votes, respectively.
+Liddle contested the seat of Middlesbrough South, narrowly losing his deposit with 4.8% of the vote.